 In this study, I employed a qualitative research design, specifically a case study approach.
 Creswell (2013) describes a case study as an in-depth exploration of a program, event, activity, process, or individual, making it the most appropriate method for examining the personal experiences of a parent caring for a child with multiple disabilities.
 Through this approach, I aim to provide a deeper understanding of the challenges and difficulties of a parent within the real-life context of caregiving.

 Priya (2021) explains that a case study involves a detailed examination of a specific unit of analysis, which, in this study, refers to the role of a parent navigating the complexities of raising a child with multiple disabilities in their natural environment.
-This methodology allows me to explore the experiences, including the struggles, coping mechanisms, and personal growth that arise from the parent’s caregiving journey.
-Additionally, the flexibility of the case study approach enables me to utilize various data collection methods that best capture the depth and authenticity of parent's experiences of having a child with multiple disabilities.
+This methodology allows me to explore the experiences, including the struggles, coping mechanisms, and personal growth that arise from the parents’ caregiving journey.
+Additionally, the flexibility of the case study approach enables me to utilize various data collection methods that best capture the depth and authenticity of parents' experiences of having a child with multiple disabilities.

 The location for this study was in Banaybanay, Davao Oriental, a coastal municipality in the province of Davao Oriental, Region XI.
 This place is composed of 14 barangays with a land area of 408.52 square kilometers.
 The total population of Banaybanay is 44,451 based on the 2020 Census.
 In terms of the academic community, there are 14 elementary schools and 5 secondary schools under the supervision of the public schools’ district supervisor of Banaybanay District and the Schools Division Superintendent of the Schools Division of Davao Oriental.

-All these schools offer Special Needs Education classes to be able to address the growing concern on these special needs community.
+All these schools offer Special Needs Education classes to be able to address the growing concern on the special needs community.
 The specific location where the study was conducted is in Barangay San Vicente.
 It is one of the 14 barangays in Banaybanay and the child with multiple disabilities is studying in the biggest high school, which is also located in Banaybanay, Davao Oriental.

 It is necessary to establish the inclusion and exclusion criteria in choosing the participants of this study.
-Since this primarily tackled on the plight of a parent with a child of multiple disabilities, then the main inclusion criterion is to have a child who possesses multiple disabilities.
-In the case of this study, the child was diagnosed with profound intellectual disability with cerebral palsy, speech delay and difficulty in seeing.
-To be able to explore the challenges of having a child with multiple disabilities, her parents were identified as the main participant in this study.
+Since this primarily focuses on the plight of a parent with a child of multiple disabilities, then the main inclusion criterion is to have a child who possesses multiple disabilities.
+In the case of this study, the child was diagnosed with profound intellectual disability with cerebral palsy, speech delay, and difficulty in seeing.
+To be able to explore the challenges of having a child with multiple disabilities, her parents were identified as the main participants in this study.

-Aside from the parents whom the child spends more time with, significant individuals who have also played a big role in the life of the child with multiple disabilities were also included as participants in the in-depth interview.
+Aside from the parents with whom the child spends more time, significant individuals who have also played a big role in the life of the child with multiple disabilities were also included as participants in the in-depth interview.
 With this, there are a total of 6 participants who were involved in the case study.
 Although, the main data source are the parents, the significant others who are the siblings, aunt, neighbor, and teacher of the child were also able to provide relevant and meaningful information that will be necessary to fully understand the experiences of the parents as they faced different challenges and difficulties that come along with having a child with multiple disabilities.
 The parents and significant others all came from Banaybanay, Davao Oriental, the location where the study was conducted.